 How to Remove Grass Stains from Carpet

-Gently work in the mixture to the carpet fibers.
+Gently work the mixture into the carpet fibers.
 Allow to work for 15 minutes and then blot with a dry, white cloth or paper towel until all of the liquid is absorbed.

-Next, sponge with some clear, plain water until no more suds are present.
+Next, sponge the area with some clear, plain water until no more suds are present.
 Blot dry with a clean white cloth.
 Don't skip this step.
 It is important to remove any soapy residue because it can actually attract and hold soil.

 Repeat the cleaning steps with this solution until the stain is gone.

 After the carpet is completely dry, vacuum well to lift carpet fibers.

 How to Remove Grass Stains from Upholstery

 Outdoor upholstery is particularly prone to getting grass stains.
 Follow the same steps as suggested for removing grass stains from carpet.
 Take care to not overwet the fabric which can cause mold to form on the pillow forms.
 If possible, remove the pillow covers before cleaning.
 Many can be tossed in the washer after pretreating the stains.